 I featured a vintage-inspired cotton dress with custom-length sleeves.
 It’s a dress I still wear today to weddings and other special events, and I always get compliments on it.
 I’ve gained about 6 pounds since I originally received it, but the high quality, woven cotton still fits me like a glove, and I’ve “grown into” the sleeves as my arms have expanded (ah, aging).

-Eshakti reached out to me again recently, and again I asked them for production standards.
+Eshakti reached out to me again in 2018, and again I asked them for production standards.
 They directed me to this, publicly available on their site:

 eShakti upholds the labor laws of India in letter and spirit.
 We have a minimum age requirement of 18 and exceed the minimum wage amount by 70%.
 We comply with all applicable laws and regulations relating to benefits.